 Having access to verifiable data that you can easily apply to different reporting frameworks, rather than starting from the framework then working backwards, is key to creating an agile environment.

 This flexibility can also be used to strengthen investor relations.
 Ask them which disclosures or frameworks they have a preference for—whether it be SASB, GRI, CDP, or another one altogether—and establish what it is they like about that particular one.
-Understanding what their priorities are in this area while demonstrating agility will help you create a model tailored to your organization’s needs, rather than restricting yourself from the outset.
+Understanding what their priorities are in this area while demonstrating agility will help you create a model tailored to your organisation’s needs, rather than restricting yourself from the outset.